Capitalization Rate

 An investor can also use the cap rate to find the current market value of a property they intend to sell based on the market value of recently sold properties in the same location.
 The first step when calculating the market value is to find properties that are similar to the one being sold in terms of size, type, and location.

 The next step is to find their listing values, as well as their net operating income.
-The information can be obtained from the real estate website where such properties are listed or by contacting the real estate agents that sold the properties.
+The information can be obtained from the real estate website where such properties are listed or by contacting the real estate agents who sold the properties.
 The investor can then use the net operating incomes and market values of each of the comparable properties to get the average cap rate.

-More Resources
+Additional Resources

 0 search results for ‘